General Lab Information

 • Must be a full-time faculty member at an accredited U.S. college or university historically underrepresented in the U.S. research community.

-• U.S citizen or legal Permanent resident
+• U.S citizen or Legal Permanent Resident (green card holder)

 Application Requirements